 This is another popular option, and for good reason.
 You already do business with your lawyer or accountant, they know the ins and outs of your LLC, so why wouldn’t you trust them to take on additional responsibilities?
 On the surface, this might seem like a good idea, but it has a downside as well.

 Lawyer and accountant rates for registered agent services are often quite high, especially compared to professional registered agent services that cost hundreds of dollars less.
-Furthermore, your attorney or CPA may not have much (if any) experience serving as a registered agent, so you would need to guide them through the responsibilities.
+Furthermore, your attorney or CPA may not have much (if any) experience serving as a registered agent.

 Finally, this option runs into one of the same problems as appointing yourself: it confines your business to its current state.
 Most lawyers and accountants only hold offices in one state, so they couldn’t serve as your agent if you expanded elsewhere.